-- Public Works organized an "All Hazards" emergency response coordination meeting that is set for October 19, 2017 in which Public Works, Sheriff, Fire, Office of Emergency Management, and National Weather Service will attend. - 2.
-The Community Outreach/Command Vehicle is in the final stages of fabrication and is expected to be delivered to Public Works before the end of the year. - 3.
-Safety Assessment Program (SAP) training was organized with a goal to have 200 Engineers, Architects, and Building Inspectors trained and certified in the Department by the end of the year.
-Six classes were scheduled and it's anticipated that the Department will have 208 Public Works staff trained and certified by the end of the year. - 4.
-From July to September, approximately 20 Public Works employees have participated in FEMA and Cal OES Training.
+- 1. Public Works organized an "All Hazards" emergency response coordination meeting on October 19, 2017, in which Public Works, Sheriff, Fire, Office of Emergency Management, and National Weather Service attended. - 2.
+The new Community Outreach/Command Vehicle was completed and delivered in November 2017. - 3.
+Safety Assessment Program (SAP) training was organized with a goal to have 200 engineers, architects, and building inspectors trained and certified in the Department by the end of 2017.
+Seven classes were conducted and the Department currently has 203 Public Works staff trained and certified. - 4.
+From October to December, approximately 15 Public Works employees participated in Federal Emergency Management Agency (FEMA) and California Governor's Office of Emergency Services Training.